mike-ward/mike-ward.github.io/_posts/2014-01-13-adding-an-expires-header-to-static-content-in-nancyfx.md

 layout: post
 title: 'Adding an Expires Header to Static Content in NancyFx'
 ---
-[NancyFx](http://nancyfx.org) is one simplest, fastest ways to build a MVC style web site in ASP.NET.
+[NancyFx](http://nancyfx.org) is one of the simplest, fastest ways to build a MVC style web site in ASP.NET.
 It only takes a few minutes to grok how it works.

-By default, NancyFx will serve files contained in the /Content folder of your web site.
+By default, NancyFx will serve files contained in the `/Content` folder of your web site.
 Web analysis tools like [YSlow](http://yslow.org/) and Google’s [PageSpeed](http://developers.google.com/speed/pagespeed/insights/) recommend that static content be served with an `Expires header`.
 This header allows the browser to cache the content and use it again without generating a web request.
 This can increase the speed of subsequent page loads significantly depending on the resource.

 To override the default response handler for static content, build a new response handler with the required “Expires header” as follows: